section-engineering-education/engineering-education/content/articles/drug-labels-extraction-using-deep-learning/index.md

 Please find the complete code to my code implementation [here](https://colab.research.google.com/drive/11EfSPacknXm16wWIkbyCCbyFSqVou0Ht).

 ### Wrapping up
 One key feature of the PaddleOCR model is that it's swift.
-We also note that with a few lines of code, you can extract labels from prescribed medicine.
+We also noted that with a few lines of code, we can extract labels from prescribed medicine.
 Amazing, right?

 In a nutshell, this tutorial showed you how you could use OCR to extract text from drug labels.
 The sizes and quality of your image will significantly impact your results.

 Remotely running this colab project may give you an error since you can't use my image path remotely.
 You can import an image of your choice into your colab, or you can carry out the task locally to circumvent this error.

 Try playing around with the code and see what you find.

+Happy coding!

 ### References
 1. [PP-OCR: A Practical Ultra Lightweight OCR System](https://arxiv.org/pdf/2009.09941v3.pdf)